The Horns of Consecration at Knossos

 Where do the horns of consecration appear at Knossos?

-The horns of consecration appear throughout Knossos, originally crowning the roofs, gateways, shrines and altars of the palace, and depicted in frescoes and on objects.
+The horns of consecration appear throughout Knossos and Minoan art.
+They originally crowned the roofs, parapets, gateways, shrines and altars of the palace, and they are depicted in frescoes and reproduced on sealstones, larnakes and other ritual objects across Crete.

-The most prominent examples at the site today are large reconstructed horns of consecration, recreated in stone, which stand at notable points of the palace, most famously near the south entrance, giving visitors a vivid sense of how the symbol once topped the sacred architecture.
-Like much at Knossos, these are reconstructions associated with Sir Arthur Evans’s restoration of the site, but they are based on the genuine importance and form of the symbol.
-Our guide to Sir Arthur Evans and Knossos covers the reconstructions, and the next section covers seeing them at the site.
+The most prominent examples at the site today are large reconstructed horns of consecration, recreated in stone, which stand near the south entrance of the palace.
+They give visitors a vivid sense of how the symbol once topped the sacred architecture.
+Like much at Knossos, these are reconstructions associated with Sir Arthur Evans’s restoration, based on the genuine form of the symbol.
+Our guide to Sir Arthur Evans and Knossos covers the reconstructions, and the next section covers how the horns were made.

 Powered by GetYourGuide